os-observability/konflux-opentelemetry/README.md

 # konflux-opentelemetry

-This repository contains Konflux configuration to build Red Hat build of OpenTelemetry.
+This repository contains Konflux configuration to build Red Hat builds of OpenTelemetry and Tempo.
+The same workflow applies to both components by switching an environment variable

 ## Multiple release versions